 In formats 4, 7, and 10, the fractional seconds value SS.SSS can have one or more digits following the decimal point.
 Exactly three digits are shown in the examples because only the first three digits are significant to the result, but the input string can have fewer or more than three digits and the date/time functions will still operate correctly.
 Similarly, format 12 is shown with 10 significant digits, but the date/time functions will really accept as many or as few digits as are necessary to represent the Julian day number.

 For all date/time functions other than timediff(), the time value argument can be followed by zero or more modifiers that alter date and/or time.
 Each modifier is a transformation that is applied to the time value to its left.
 Modifiers are applied from left to right; order is important.
 The available modifiers are as follows.

-The first six modifiers (1 through 6) simply add the specified amount of time to the date and time specified by the preceding timestring and modifiers.
+The first thirteen modifiers (1 through 13) add the specified amount of time to the date and time specified by the arguments to its left.
 The 's' character at the end of the modifier names in 1 through 6 is optional.
 The NNN value can be any floating point number, with an optional '+' or '-' prefix.
 Note that "±NNN months" works by rendering the original date into the YYYY-MM-DD format, adding the ±NNN to the MM month value, then normalizing the result.
-Thus, for example, the data 2001-03-31 modified by '+1 month' initially yields 2001-04-31, but April only has 30 days so the date is normalized to 2001-05-01.
+Thus, for example, the date 2001-03-31 modified by '+1 month' initially yields 2001-04-31, but April only has 30 days so the date is normalized to 2001-05-01.
 A similar effect occurs when the original date is February 29 of a leapyear and the modifier is ±N years where N is not a multiple of four.

-The "start of" modifiers (7 through 9) shift the date backwards to the beginning of the current month, year or day.
+The "start of" modifiers (14 through 16) shift the date backwards to the beginning of the subject month, year or day.